SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Selling a Vehicle with Expired Registration

-If your registration has expired, you have several options:
+If your registration has expired, you have several options before selling:

-- Sell as-is with disclosure: Be upfront about the expired status
+- Sell as-is with disclosure: Be upfront with the buyer about the expired status before they commit.

-- Apply for a temporary operating permit: Available in some states specifically for sales
+- Apply for a temporary operating permit: Available in some states specifically for vehicles being sold or transported.

-- Sell to a dealer: They often handle registration issues as part of their process
+- Sell to a dealer or online buyer: Many dealers and instant-offer buyers handle registration issues as part of their process.

 Selling to Out-of-State Buyers

-- Provide a bill of sale that clearly states the buyer’s out-of-state address
+- Provide a bill of sale that clearly shows the buyer’s out-of-state address

 - Complete your state’s notice of transfer as normal

-- Inform the buyer they’ll need to follow their home state’s process for new registrations
+- Tell the buyer they’ll need to follow their home state’s process for new registration

-- Remove your plates (even if your state normally transfers plates with the vehicle)
+- Remove your plates, even if your state normally keeps them with the vehicle

-- Suggest the buyer obtain temporary transit permits if they’re driving the vehicle home
+- Let the buyer know about temporary transit permits if they’re driving the car home

-Out-of-state buyers typically have a short window (often 10-30 days) to register in their home state after purchase.
+Out-of-state buyers typically have a short window, often 10 to 30 days, to register the vehicle in their home state after purchase.

 Selling a Vehicle on Planned Non-Operation Status

-If your vehicle is currently on planned non-operational status (sometimes called PNO):
+If your vehicle is on planned non-operational status (sometimes called PNO), be upfront with buyers:

-- Disclose this status upfront to potential buyers
+- Disclose this status upfront before any negotiations begin.

 Registration vs. Title: A Seller’s Guide